 Tennessee Williams Literary Festival

-Wednesday-Sunday, March 22-26, 2023
+Wednesday-Sunday, March 20-24, 2024

 Writers have always been drawn to New Orleans.
 Few cities in America (or the world, really), can match this town for its atmosphere, sense of place, or penchant for fun and pathos (all good elements of a writing life).

 The Tennessee Williams Literary Festival celebrates this city’s love affair with the written word, as well as writers’ love affair with New Orleans.
-Notable authors will be in attendance, hosting seminars, workshops and lectures.
-Plus, this being the Tennessee Williams Festival, there is, of course, a “Stella” and “Stanley” contest, which involves folks screaming out the iconic scene from A Streetcar Named Desire to appreciative crowds on Jackson Square.
+Notable authors will be in attendance, hosting seminars, workshops, and lectures.

-Note that on March 24-26, 2023, the city will also host the Saints & Sinners Literary Festival, an alternative literary event that celebrates LGBTQIA+ authors.
-The three-day festival will include panel discussions, master classes, and a fair amount of networking opportunities between authors, editors and publishers.
+Note that on Friday-Sunday, March 28-30, 2025, the city will also host the Saints & Sinners Literary Festival, an alternative literary event that celebrates LGBTQ+ authors.
+The three-day festival will include panel discussions and a fair amount of networking opportunities between authors, editors, and publishers.

-Congo Square Rhythms Festival/Tremé Creole Gumbo Festival
+Congo Square Rhythms Festival

 The musical heritage of New Orleans follows a line that can be traced all the way back to Africa, where the black diaspora begins.
 The music of that continent evolved here and in the Caribbean, influenced by Europe and indigenous music, into the forms and traditions that are the core of today’s New Orleans sound.

 This vital legacy is celebrated in Armstrong Park, on the grounds of Congo Square, where local slaves were once permitted to practice the musical traditions of Africa and the Caribbean.
-Congo Square Rhythms Festival (combined in recent years with the Tremé Creole Gumbo Festival) is a celebration of global and local music, and offers both amazing food and a fantastic lineup of music.
+Congo Square Rhythms Festival is a celebration of global and local music, and offers both amazing food and a fantastic lineup of music.

-Presented by the New Orleans Jazz & Heritage Foundation, the festival features Mardi Gras Indians, African dance, brass bands, soul-funk, as well as indigenous music of Honduras, and highlife from West Africa.
+Presented by the New Orleans Jazz & Heritage Foundation, the festival features Mardi Gras Indians, African dance, brass bands, soul-funk, as well as indigenous music.
 The large art market and a Soul Food Court complete the experience.

 Don’t miss one of the fest’s highlights, the Mardi Gras Indian “battle” — when the tribes gather in the center of the square, plus the festival’s largest to date assemblage of New Orleans-based African dance troupes (they typically perform on Sunday).

 Take advantage of the French Market Inn specials, group rates, and best-rate guarantee for greater savings to spend on New Orleans famous French Quarter cuisine and enjoying everything this magnificent city has to offer.
-Reserve your room today, and happy spring!
+Reserve your room today!